Why carry an IDP while driving in Madagascar?

 Top Destinations of Madagascar

 On the east coast of Africa, across the Mozambique River, is Madagascar.
-One of the most notable for its lemurs, vivid chameleons, beautiful orchids, and majestic baobab trees, Madagascar is renowned for its rare flora and fauna.
-A majority of the reptiles and amphibians, half of the avian species, and all of the lemur species are native to Madagascar; thus, they cannot be found somewhere else on Earth.
+Being one of the most notable for its lemurs, vivid chameleons, beautiful orchids, and majestic baobab trees, Madagascar is renowned for its rare flora and fauna.
+A majority of the reptiles and amphibians, half of the avian species, and all of the lemur species are native to Madagascar, and they cannot be found somewhere else on Earth.

 Madagascar is best for both animal lovers and outdoor adventurers.
 At national parks, tourists can come face to face with a variety of animals and vegetation.
 The Avenue of the Baobab is lined with towering baobab trees, while rock formations and hiking opportunities are also available on Madagascar.
 However, travelers can find several water-based activities in Madagascar.
 If you’re planning to rent a car, know where to get an International Driving Permit in Madagascar.

 If you’re wondering if you need an International Driving Permit in Madagascar if you plan for a more extended stay, the answer would be definitely yes!
 Here are the best destinations for you to visit in Madagascar for your next vacation.
-This simply means that driving any car after the expiration of your International Driving Permit Madagascar to your zip code, you must consider applying for an International Driver License Madagascar to your zip code.
+Also, note that driving any car after the expiration of your International Driving Permit Madagascar requires you is not allowed Consider renewing your International Driving Permit before your trip.

 Tsingy de Bemaraha Strict Nature Reserve

 Located along the western coast of Madagascar, the Tsingy de Bemaraha Strict Nature Reserve is home to impressive geological formations and a range of threatened species.
-More than 328 miles of woodland make up the UNESCO World Heritage Site, home to 11 species of lemurs, 17 species of mammals, six species of birds, and more.
-But the highlight here is the tall gray limestone pinnacles of the preserve, which are 328 feet tall.
+More than 328 miles of woodland make up the UNESCO World Heritage Site.
+It is the home of 11 species of lemurs, 17 species of mammals, six species of birds, and more.
+The highlight here is the tall gray limestone pinnacles of the preserve, which are 328 feet tall.

 Visit the Tsingy de Bemaraha Strict Nature Reserve, which is open throughout the day between April and November.
-Always remember before you go on a trip and enjoy the holiday season, keep in mind that there is no way to drive in Madagascar while one has arrived without having a document International Driver’s License Madagascar to your zip code together with your International Driver's Permit Madagascar number.
+Always remember that there is no way to drive in Madagascar without having your International Driving Permit in Madagascar.
+Also, note that you have to bring your local driving license with you as well, together with your IDP.

 Avenue of the Baobabs